SenseLogic/CODA/README.md

 ## General rules

+*   **Design before you code** by quickly writing :

+    *   a short text or UI flow showing how to use the application, to optimize the **user interface** before implementing it;
+    *   a short text or database design showing how the information will be stored, to optimize the **data architecture** before implementing it;
+    *   a short text or component design showing how the application will be structured, to optimize the **component architecture** before implementing it;
+    *   a short text or test code showing how to use the application components, to optimize the **component interface** before implementing it.

+*   Develop programs **gradually**, starting with the data components, then implementing one external feature at a time.

+*   Don't overgineer your code, choose **simple modular designs** which can easily be extended.

+*   Don't repeat yourself, create **reusable components** that you can use several times across one or several projects.

-*   Develop the application and its components with simple, robust and efficient code which will be easy to understand, extend and debug by any programmer in the team.
+*   Develop the application and its components with **simple** **efficient** **maintainable** code that :

-*   Develop any piece of code so that it's :
+    *   is stable and robust;

-    *   easy to understand just by itself;
+    *   is easy to understand just by itself, without comments or surrounding context;
+    *   can be easily extended and debugged by any programmer in the team;
-    *   impossible to guess who has actually worked on it.
+    *   fully complies with the coding standard, to the point it's impossible to guess who has worked on it.

+*   Instead of adding comments to explain the code intent, **refactor the code itself** to make this intent obvious by :

+    *   using **clear consistent unambiguous names** for all classes, attributes, functions, parameters and variables;
+    *   using local variables to store **intermediate results**;
+    *   splitting long functions into several **smaller functions** called in sequence;
+    *   keeping your functions small enough so that they **just do what their name says**, and nothing more;
+    *   implement **English-like code** that reads so naturally that even a child could understand what it does.

+*   Even if you are on a hurry :
+    *   immediately fix any **design or implementation flaw** you see, or else technical debt will accumulate and slow you down in the future.
+    *   continue to develop **clean maintainable code**, this will actually allow you to **ship faster**.

+*   Be a source of **order** instead of chaos, so always leave the code in a better state than you found it.

+*   Make the application **resilient** to external conditions (network failures, missing or corrupted files, etc).

+*   Check invalid method parameters with **assertions** in the debug build.

+*   For performance reasons, preferably use :

+    *   public attributes without getters and setters.
+    *   public non-virtual methods.
+    *   virtual methods instead of delegates.
+    *   state classes instead of coroutines.

+*   Use private attributes and methods only where you need to.

+*   Create automated **unit tests**.

+*   Only push **stable tested code** under source control, first **test your changes** extensively.

-*   Use the concise functions provided by the high level libraries instead of calling directly the low level functions they wrap.
+*   Use the concise functions provided by the project high level libraries instead of calling directly the low level functions they wrap.

 *   Use **American English** everywhere.